cneben/QuickQanava/doc/manual/manual.md

   Memory in GTpo is managed exclusively with std::shared_ptr and std::weak_ptr, using definition in graph types are prefixed with either *Shared* or *Weak* according to the concrete container.

+  The user is reponsible for checking smart pointers returned by gtpo::GenGraph<> "factory methods", for example:
 ~~~~~~~~~~~~~{.cpp}
   stpo::Graph g;
   auto n = g.createNode();	// typeid(n) = stpo::Graph::WeakNode, ie std::weak_ptr<stpo::Graph::Configuration::Node>, ie std::weak_ptr<stpo::Node>